 - One copy of TOEFL scores (Electronic Submission) - This applies only to International applicants from countries where English is not the primary language.

-- Three Letters of Recommendation (Electronic Submission) - Letters of Recommendation can be submitted online through the application system or sent directly to the Program.
+- Three Letters of Recommendation (Electronic Submission) - Letters of Recommendation must be submitted online through the application system.

 - One Writing Sample (Electronic Submission) - No more than 20 pages in length.
 Any paper or essay from a university or college course is acceptable.

 |Student Services Fee||376.00||376.00||376.00||1,128.00|